-Jim Balsillie’s career is unique in Canadian business.
-He is the former chairman and co-CEO of Research In Motion (BlackBerry), a technology company he scaled from an idea to $20 billion in sales globally.
-Jim’s private investment office includes global and domestic technology investments and was part of the consortium that recently purchased the Canadian space technology leader MDA.
+Jim Balsillie is the retired Chairman and co-CEO of Research In Motion (BlackBerry), a technology company he scaled from an idea to $20 billion in sales globally.
+His private investment office includes global technology investments such as cybersecurity leader Magnet Forensics and space technology leader MDA.

-Jim was the only Canadian ever appointed to the US Business Council and was the private sector representative on the UN Secretary-General’s High-level Panel for Global Sustainability.
-His awards include: several honorary degrees, Mobile World Congress Lifetime Achievement Award, India’s Priyadarshni Academy Global Award, Canadian Business Hall of Fame, Time Magazine World’s 100 Most Influential People and three times on Barron’s list of "World’s Top CEOs.”
+His awards include: several honorary degrees, Mobile World Congress Lifetime Achievement Award, India’s Priyadarshni Academy Global Award, Canadian Business Hall of Fame, Time Magazine’s World’s 100 Most Influential People and three times Barron’s list of "World’s Top CEOs.